hellobloom/core/README.md

 #### Example
 ```
 const tokenEscrowMarketplace = TokenEscrowMarketplace.at([Marketplace contract address])
-tokenEscrowMarketplace.releaseTokensFromEscrow(
-  new BigNumber("10e18"),
-  {from: Bloom Id address}
+tokenEscrowMarketplace.releaseTokensFromEscrow(new BigNumber("10e18"))
 ```

 ## Token Escrow Marketplace Payment
 A Bloom user who has locked up tokens in `tokenEscrow` may send a signed payment authorization signature to another Bloom user.
 This signatures is submitted to *Attestation Logic* upon completion of an attestation job.
 If the attestation is successfully written to *Attestation Repo*, the tokens are released from `tokenEscrow` and transfered to the recipient.
-Only the specified *Attestation Logic* contract can move locked up tokens from `tokenEscrow` to a recipient’s `tokenBalances`.
+Only the specified *Attestation Logic* contract can transfer locked up tokens from `tokenEscrow` to a recipient.
 See the `attest` example to see how the payment signature is formed and submitted.

-## Token Escrow Marketplace Admin Functions
+## Token Escrow Marketplace Delegated Functions
 Users can delegate certain *Token Escrow Marketplace* actions to the Bloom admin in order to avoid paying transaction costs.
 The Bloom admin can also configure the external contracts associated with the marketplace contract.
 ### moveTokensToEscrowLockupFor
 Deposit tokens on behalf of a user.
 This action requires a specific one-time-use signature from a user authorizing the tokens to be locked up.
-The nonce in the signature to make these signatures single-use.
-The contract maintains a mapping of used signatures.
-`mapping (bytes32 => bool) public usedSignatures;`
 #### Interface
 ```
   /**
    * @notice Lockup tokens for set time period on behalf of user.
 Must be preceded by deposit into contract
    * @param _sender User locking up their tokens
    * @param _amount Tokens to lock up
-   * @param _lockupDuration Time until tokens will be withdrawable.
-Max 1 year
    * @param _nonce Random hex string used when generating sigs to make them one time use
    * @param _delegationSig Signed hash of these input parameters so admin can submit this on behalf of a user
    */
   function moveTokensToEscrowLockupFor(
     address _sender,
     uint256 _amount,
-    uint256 _lockupDuration,
     bytes32 _nonce,
     bytes _delegationSig
     ) public onlyMarketplaceAdmin